bootstrapworld/curriculum/lessons/functions-can-be-linear/langs/en-us/slides.md

 * Can you tell when a relationship is a linear function?
 A non-linear one?
 Not a function at all?
-* Can someone remind us how to tell whether or not a graph represents a function? _It has to pass the vertical line test!_
+* Can someone remind us how to tell whether or not a graph represents a function?

 Complete:
 - @printable-exercise{linear-nonlinear-bust.adoc}